-There has been no consensus on a comprehensive definition of organisational culture among many scholars who have attempted to define it.
-To this effect, similarities have been highlighted to include values, beliefs, practices, rites, rituals, stories, visible behavior patterns, symbols and language based on technology emergent, evolving with learning gained from crises all shared by most employees in a company (Ball & Quinn, 2001; Cerović et al, 2011).
-However, a more suitable description of organisational culture adopted in this study is by Cameron (2004) four organisational cultural dimensions of clan, adhocracy, market and hierarchy.
+There has been no consensus on a comprehensive definition of organizational culture among many scholars who have attempted to define it.
+To this effect, similarities have been highlighted to include values, beliefs, practices, rites, rituals, stories, visible behavior patterns, symbols and language based on technology emergent, evolving with learning gained from crises all shared by most employees in a company (Ball & Quinn, 2001; Cerovi et al, 2011).
+However, a more suitable description of organizational culture adopted in this study is by Cameron (2004) four organizational cultural dimensions of clan, adhocracy, market and hierarchy.

 Cameron (2004) views clan culture as a friendly place with an extended family working together.
-The clan culture is characterised with loyalty, morale, commitment, tradition, collaboration, teamwork, participation, and consensus, individual development (Cameron, 2004; Cameron and Quinn, 2006; Tseng, 2010).
+The clan culture is characterized with loyalty, morale, commitment, tradition, collaboration, teamwork, participation, and consensus, individual development (Cameron, 2004; Cameron and Quinn, 2006; Tseng, 2010).
 Adhocracy culture is characterized as a dynamic, entrepreneurial, innovative and creative workplace (Cameron, 2004; Cameron and Quinn, 2006; Tseng, 2010).
 It emphasizes new product and service development, growth, change, and experimentation (Cameron, 2004; Cameron & Quinn, 2006; Tseng, 2010).

 A market culture on the other hand is regarded as a results-oriented workplace with emphasis on winning, outpacing the competition, escalating share price, and market leadership (Cameron, 2004; Cameron & Quinn, 2006).
+This indicator is may not be easily applied in this study context given that it a public entity with no competitor.

-The hierarchy culture is characterised with formalized and structured place along with procedures, well-defined processes and a smooth-running organization (Cameron, 2004).
+The hierarchy culture is characterized with formalized and structured place along with procedures, well-defined processes and a smooth-running organization (Cameron, 2004).
 The long-term concern of this type of culture is the stability, predictability, and efficiency (Cameron, 2004; Tseng, 2010).
-This study borrows from the Cameron conceptualisation but will consider two dimensions of clan and hierarchical structure deemed relevant in a public sector entity like UNRA implementing government program of development of the national road net work without any competitors.
+This study borrows from the Cameron conceptualization but considered two dimensions of clan and hierarchical structure deemed relevant in a public sector entity like UNRA implementing government program of development of the national road network without any competitors.